Definition Of Adult Education

 So Investing in adult education makes sense for individuals, families, communities and our country as a whole.

 Advantages of Adult Education

-Distance education via computers and the internet have made the distribution of information quicker and more efficient, and provides the flexibility needed to allow adults to continue to work full-time and learn at a self-imposed pace.
+Distance education via computers and the internet has made the distribution of information quicker and more efficient and provides the flexibility needed to allow adults to continue to work full-time and learn at a self-imposed pace.
 There are many sources of financial aid offered to adults wishing to go back to school.

 Adults have a bank of knowledge from life or work experience that can contribute to what they will learn in school.
 This is a fantastic advantage over their younger peers.
 Adults also view their professors as peers and are less intimidated by them.

-Higher education for the adult is a life changing experience.
-Most often, adults go to school to further their education in hopes of salary increase, chances for promotion, or they go to school for change, hoping to enter into a better field or pursue a field that they have a deep-rooted passion for.
+Higher education for an adult is a life-changing experience.
+Most often, adults go to school to further their education in hopes of a salary increase, chances for promotion, or they go to school for a change, hoping to enter into a better field or pursue a field that they have a deep-rooted passion for.